Alfred Vargas: Politics

 In Quezon City local elections for District 2 on May 10, 2010, he was elected city councilor, with the second-highest number of votes in the district.

-Vargas won for the Congress in 2013, due to reapportioning from 2nd district to newly created 5th district of Quezon City which consist parts of Novaliches area, under the administration (LP/NP/NPC/NUP) coalition.
-His opponents were former old 2nd district Representatives Annie Rosa Susano (of Lakas) and Dante Liban (of the United Nationalist Alliance).

-In 2016, Vargas ran for another term unopposed.
-He garnered 85% of the votes, a very high statistic considering he was an unopposed candidate.
+Vargas was later elected as the first representative of the newly created 5th district in 2013.
+He was re-elected in 2016.
 In 2017, he left the Liberal Party for PDP–Laban, the ruling party under President Rodrigo Duterte.
 In 2019, Vargas was reelected under the local ticket of Hugpong ng Pagbabago, defeating 4 other candidates.

 He has passed Republic Acts including RA 10931 Universal Access to Quality Tertiary Education Act, RA 10645 mandating PhilHealth coverage for all senior citizens, RA 10747 Rare Diseases Act of the Philippines.
 He constantly campaigns for vulnerable sector such as Persons With Disabilities and cancer patients.
 Likewise, he is known to push for traffic alleviation through Point-to-Point or P2P methods.

-Being term-limited, Vargas ran for councilor and switched places with his brother, councilor Patrick Michael Vargas, in 2022.
-They both won in the elections.
+Being term-limited, Vargas successfully ran for councilor and switched places with his brother, councilor Patrick Michael Vargas, in 2022.

-House Committee and Memberships
+House committee and memberships

 Republic Acts

 Serving two terms as a Congressman of District 5, Quezon City, Rep. Alfred Vargas was able to pass 17 Republic Acts: